guillemsenabre/Reality-Gap-reduction-TFG/README.md

 6. **Initiate Training:**
    - If training is selected, the training process will commence.
 Ensure that the robots are securely fixed to the ground to prevent falls.

+## Recommandations and notes

+- Gazebo simulator is more supported in Linux OS than Windows.
+If you are not familiar with this OS, we recommend using another simulator such as PyBullet or Isaac Gym as a replacement.
+Isaac Gym provides Python APIs to communicate with and works directly with the GPU.
+When escalating this project, the simulation section would have been shifted to this simulator instead of Gazebo.

+- Start more simple.
+Simplicity will be your friend and makes things more organized, clear ,and scalable with less errors in the long run.
+Choose a simpler robots in a simpler environment.
+Even if it seems it is toot simple, when the project starts growing it will be more efficient and clear to have simpler modular areas than a confusing and complex system.

+- For deeper information about the project, refer to the Thesis in `thesis_docs/Thesis.docx`